SIGHTS IN VANCOUVER

 :: Go even further and you’ll reach the Rockies (bordering the province of Alberta)!

-OK, there’s just SOME ideas that might wet your appetite for visiting BC in August.
+OK, there’s just SOME ideas that might whet your appetite for visiting BC.